PAN001/QuickNote/README.md

   * Anything should be encoded when transimitting through http protocol.
 4. Synchronization mechanism needs to be improved:
   * Each time, only the changed note/notebook should be synchronized rather than "alldata".

+# Bugs
+1. When copying the shared note to user's own notebook.